List of former Maryland state highways (2–199): MD 126

 Maryland Route 126 was the designation of Gwynn Oak Avenue from Windsor Mill Road in Woodlawn in western Baltimore County to MD 26 in Baltimore.
 The highway was paved as a macadam road by 1910; at that time, the entire road was in Baltimore County.
 MD 126 was improved in the city in 1929 and 1930.
 The highway was expanded to a four-lane divided boulevard from the city limits west to Gwynn Oak Park in 1940.
 MD 126 was removed from the state highway system in 1999.

 MD 127

 Maryland Route 127 was the designation for Chatsworth Avenue from MD 140, which had previously been US 140, in Reisterstown east to the Western Maryland Railway at Glyndon in western Baltimore County.
 The highway was paved by Baltimore County with state aid as a macadam road by 1910.
 MD 127 was originally removed from the state highway system in 1955.
 Chatsworth Avenue became a state highway again in 1972 but was returned to Baltimore County maintenance again in 1987.

-MD 132
+MD 132 (1930–1961)

 Maryland Route 132 was the designation for Mays Chapel Road from MD 131 north to Timonium Road in Mays Chapel in central Baltimore County.
 The highway was paved as a concrete road in 1930.
 MD 132 was removed from the state highway system by 1961.